 A lot of people are curious about whether or not they should be sleeping on their stomach.
 Most will say that it is the only way that they can sleep and others have been doing it since they were kids and it just feels “normal”.
+They’ve been doing it so long that they can’t imagine it’s caused any problems or that they should stop doing it.

 It’s important for stomach-sleepers to know that this position applies mechanical stress to the entire spine.
 Muscles and ligaments are stretched more on one side than the other, which physically pulls the vertebrae of the spine out of proper alignment.
 Among other things, this can cause chronic low back pain, neck pain and headaches, and accumulate into irreversible arthritic changes over time.

 So I’d like to describe some ways for you to train yourself how to quit sleeping on your stomach.
 It’ll take time – don’t expect overnight success.
 But patients have informed me they’ve made the change in as little as two weeks.
 For others, it can take up to six months.
+Motivation is key, and realize you probably won’t become a back sleeper.
+Making the switch to your side is the easiest and fastest transition to make.
+Later, if you’re feeling ambitious, you can make the switch to your back.

 Here are four ways to stop sleeping on your stomach…